danielzamo/static-pages/content/_index.md

 Feel free to open a [PR](https://github.com/onweru/compose/pulls), raise an [issue](https://github.com/onweru/compose/issues/new/choose "Open a Github Issue")(s) or request new feature(s). {{< /tip >}}

 {{< tip >}}
+Aca esta.
 You can generate diagrams, flowcharts, and piecharts from text in a similar manner as markdown using [mermaid](./docs/compose/mermaid/).

 Or, [generate graphs, charts](docs/compose/graphs-charts-tables/#show-a-pie-doughnut--bar-chart-at-once) and tables from a csv, ~~or a json~~ file.
 {{< /tip >}}